SeeedDocument/Seeed-WiKi/docs/Seeeduino_Mega.md

 * 3D Printer
 * Industrial

-Here is some funny project for your reference.
+Here are some funny projects for your reference.

 |8*8*8 LED Cube|Hexapod Robot|DIY Arduino 3D Printer|
 |-------|-------|--------